nlppln/nlppln/README.md

 ### Anonymize

 The anonmize-workflow finds named entities in all text files in a directory.
 Named entities are replaced with their type (PER, LOC, ORG).
-The output consists of saf-files.
+The output consists of text files and a csv file that contains the named entities that have been replaced.

 Usage:
 ```
-> cwl-runner /path/to/nlppln/cwl/workflows/anonymize.cwl --txt-dir <IN FILES>
+cwl-runner /path/to/nlppln/cwl/anonymize.cwl --txt-dir /path/to/dir/with/text/files
 ```
+The text files with named entities removed are saved in the directory where the pipeline is run.

 ## GUI